aditya-raj/careers/README.rst

 Remote Coding Problem
 ---------------------

 The coding problem is included in this repository as RemoteCodingProblem.rst, and is a task that shows they know or can learn Django, Python, and Apache.
 The completed project should be checked into a public Github account, which we can pull down and run locally.
-The problem should take 3-6 hours, depending on the candidate's understanding of our technology stack and the amount of extras they add.
+The problem should take 3-6 hours, depending on the candidate's understanding of our technology stack and the amount of extras they add:

     1. If above bar, schedule `On Site Pair Programming`_
     2.  `No Match`_